vimukthi-git/singaskii/README.md

 ## Algorithm

 There are two algorithms implemented in the code,

-1) A single threaded version to implement an adaption of Floyd-Warshall algorithm(AdaptedFloydWarshall.java) - SLOW for large maps.
+- A single threaded version to implement an adaption of Floyd-Warshall algorithm(AdaptedFloydWarshall.java) - SLOW for large maps.

-2) WhiteWalker algorithm(check WhiteWalker.java) - A multi agent based concurrent algorithm
+- GOOD ONE -> WhiteWalker algorithm(check WhiteWalker.java) - A multi agent based concurrent algorithm
 where the each agent walks down the paths and collects results to be compared and summarized later.

 ## Results